 2. Rub the Pork First

 Pulled pork is a delicious dish that doesn’t require a lot of prep work.
-The one thing you can do in advance is mix together the ingredients for your spice rub.
+The one thing you can do in advance is mix together the ingredients for your homemade spice rub.
 A basic recipe starts with a base of either granulated white sugar or brown sugar, with most BBQ enthusiasts preferring the flavor of brown sugar to white sugar.